 If you’re a manager or security leader, you probably assume that the majority of your employees are following cybersecurity practices within your organisation.
-However, new research by Tessian found that 25% of employees say they just don’t care enough about cybersecurity to mention a security incidence.
-(Only 39% of employees reported that they were very likely to report a security incidence).
+However, new research by Tessian found that 25% of employees say they just don’t care enough about cybersecurity to mention a security incident.
+(Only 39% of employees reported that they were very likely to report a security incident).
 Discover why employees are not following cybersecurity procedures.

 Why employees are not following cybersecurity procedures

-Tessian surveyed 2,000 employees in the UK & US in their research and found that nearly half of them (42%) would not know if they had caused a cybersecurity incidence.
+Tessian surveyed 2,000 employees in the UK & US in their research and found that nearly half of them (42%) would not know if they had caused a cybersecurity incident.
 Furthermore, a fifth (20%) of the employees surveyed reported that they do not care about cybersecurity at work.
 Half of these do not care about cybersecurity at home either.

 Less than half of employees feel that there are robust feedback loops to report incidents.
 This contrasts with the vast majority (80%) of security leaders who believe there is.
 So there is clearly a large disconnect between leaders and employees when it comes to cybersecurity.